cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 ## Personas

-To run a workload with other permissions as the default one, you need to know which personas have to consider.
-We discuss here the following 3 personas:
+It's important to know which personas have to be considered when running a workload with other permissions.
+The following three personas are discussed in this article:

 - Developer
 - Deployer